openlab-x/GithubFlareStats/README.md

 - All Contributors: Thanks to everyone who contributed to the project.
 - OpenLabX Team: Special thanks to the team for developing and maintaining the project.

+## Bug Reporting
+- If you find a bug in this project, please do not hesistate to reach out to our team
+- If you are feeling helpful, please consider fixing the bug and making a pull request
+- We give our greatest thanks to any people who report or fix bugs in this project

 ## License
 This project is licensed under the [MIT license](LICENSE).